v-olya/OpenAI/README.md

-# A demo app to try out the modern generative AI APIs
+# A demo to try out the modern generative AI APIs

 The app demonstrates OpenAI and Google GenAI integrations for chat, code interpreter, agentic search with reasoning, image generation, function calling, etc. Built with Next.js, TypeScript, and the official OpenAI and Google GenAI SDKs.